sacrud/pyramid_sacrud/README.rst

 Pyramid CRUD interface.
 Provides an administration web interface for Pyramid.
-Unlike classic CRUD, ``pyramid_sacrud`` allows overrides and flexibility to customize your interface, similar to ``django.contrib.admin`` but uses a different backend to provide resources. :ref:`architecture` built on the resources and mechanism traversal, allows to use it in various cases.
+Unlike classic CRUD, ``pyramid_sacrud`` allows overrides and flexibility to customize your interface, similar to ``django.contrib.admin`` but uses a different backend to provide resources. `New Architecture <http://pyramid-sacrud.readthedocs.org/pages/contribute/architecture.html#architecture>`_ built on the resources and mechanism traversal, allows to use it in various cases.

 The list of standard backends: